arduino/openwrt-yun/README.md

 ### Prerequites

-In order to successfully build it, you need to setup a Debian computer with at least 30G of free disk space: we use Debian Wheezy.
-Using a virtual machine is suggested: you can make one with either VirtualBox or KVM
+In order to successfully build it, you need to setup a [Debian](https://www.debian.org/) computer with at least 30G of free disk space: we use Debian Wheezy.
+Using a virtual machine is suggested: you can make one with either [VirtualBox](https://www.virtualbox.org/) or [KVM](http://www.linux-kvm.org/page/Main_Pag).

 Once the Debian computer is ready, run the following command